 PI Signature Date

 Co-PI Signature Date

 Faculty Advisor Signature(required for student research) Date

-For applicants seeking external funding only: I certify that the research plan and safeguards to human subjects described in this application conform to that which has been submitted/will be submitted to an external funding source.
+For applicants seeking external funding or ly :

+I certify that the research plan and safeguathat which has been submitted/will be sub- ords to human subjects described in this application nitted to an external funding source. n conform to

-PI Signature Date
+PI Signature Date -

 Co-PI Signature Date

 Grants Officer Signature Date

 Name of Sponsor Internal Reference #

-Before submitting this form, consult page 14 of the Investigator's Manual, "Frequent Oversights".
+Before submitting this form, consult the Frequent Oversights section of the Investigator's Manual.